-growing up i had a stamp, rock, bracelet + beanie baby collection. as a teenager my biggest collection was my kangaroo shoes — the ones with the pockets — i had 21 different pairs at my
+I’m a bit of a collector.
+Growing up I had a stamp, rock, bracelet + beanie baby collection.
+As a teenager my biggest collection was my kangaroo shoes — the ones with the pockets — I had 21 different pairs at my

 craziest proudest moment.

 So when you keep hoarding your WordPress themes like they’re gonna suddenly stop making them, I get it.
 I really do.